gaze from support for -q (output suppression) and return status checking

 If you have other ideas for how to solve this mess though, do let me know.
 Also, if you can shed some light on what you mean about the multiple invocations, perhaps I can do some corner-case testing.

-#3 Updated by flux control about 4 years ago
+#3 Updated by flux control over 4 years ago

 Also, just a curiosity, but is there a particular reason that grep -e is used?
 The comments in the source only mention guarding against patters that begin with a dash.
 This can be guarded against more easily by using the double-dash trick to signal that any further command-line arguments are not flags.
 Example: